BACK

 Encouraging a competitive spirit, whilst maintaining a social aspect for all to enjoy.

-Men’s crew selection and organising coxswains for relevant crews in conjuction with coxswains and the rowing officer.
+Mens crew selection and organising coxswains for relevant crews in conjunction with coxswains and the rowing officer.

 Arranging and co-ordinating training schedules as appropriate either on or off the water.